brandonreid/benchmark-pattern-library/README.md

 3. Go to `http://localhost:4000/`.
 When you make a change, Jekyll will recompile automatically, but you will have to refresh your browser to see the changes.

 ### Deploying
-This is what I've got for now, not perfect but it will do.
 1. Delete the gh-pages branch in this repo.
 2. Make sure you push whatever changes to master after running `jekyll serve` and have made sure the files in `_site` are updated, we'll be pushing that folder to a subtree branch.
 3. Run `git subtree push --prefix _site origin gh-pages` to push the _site folder to a new gh-pages branch.